Total Resistance In Parallel Circuit Calculator

 The Impact of Parallel Circuits on Current and Voltage

 In a parallel circuit, the voltage across each component is the same and equal to the source voltage.
 This is a key characteristic of parallel circuits.
-However, the current flowing through each branch is inversely proportional to the resistance of that branch.
-This means that lower resistance branches will draw more current than higher resistance branches.
+That said, the current flowing through each branch is inversely proportional to the resistance of that branch.
+What this tells us is lower resistance branches will draw more current than higher resistance branches.

 The total current (Iₜ) flowing into the parallel circuit is the sum of the currents in each branch: